Hierarchical Bayesian Bootstrap for Heterogeneous Treatment Effect Estimation: Discussion

 \section{Discussion}

 The confounder distribution is a key unknown that must be estimated flexibly when making causal inferences.
-It is still more important in the context of HTEs where some strata are too sparse to allow reliable nonparametric estimation.
-In this paper we show that straightforward application of the Bayesian bootstrap can be improved upon in these scenarios with the HBB.
+It is still more important in the context of HTEs where some strata may be too sparse to allow reliable nonparametric estimation.
+In this paper we show that straightforward application of the Bayesian bootstrap, though common, can be improved upon in these scenarios with the HBB.
 The proposed HBB shares covariate information across strata to achieve more stable stratum-specific causal estimates.
 The approach is computationally tractable, compatible with arbitrary outcome models, and makes no parametric assumptions about the distributions.
 As shown in the data analysis, it can be used to compute a variety of marginal causal contrasts.
-Interestingly, we showed that the stratum-specific BB and the smooth bootstrap can be seen as special-cases of the HBB.